 The Trustees of ESCT UK undertake a routine analysis of all the risk areas relevant to the organisation.
 A specific procedure is implemented for the identification and management of risk.
-The risks are clearly identified and attributed to either ESCT UK or our partner agencies.
-These risk areas include topics such as Governance, Operational, Financial and compliance with UK Laws and Regulations.
+The risks are clearly identified and attributed to either ESCT UK or ESCT India.
+These risks areas include topics such as Governance, Operational, Financial and compliance with UK Laws and Regulations.
 Following risk identification, a Risk Management Review is then completed for each specific risk area.

-The Trustees' report was approved by the Board of Trustees.
+This report was approved by the Board of Trustees: